Lusiadas/publish/README.md

 ### Dependencies

-Except for `termux-api`, you'll be prompted to install these dependencies upon installaling `publish`, if you don't have them already installed.
-To install `termux-api`, see its [installation instructions](https://wiki.termux.com/wiki/Termux:API)
+If you don't have these dependencies already installed, you'll be prompted to do so upon installaling `publish`:

 `pastebinit feedback contains_opts [xclip/termux-api]`

+To properly install `termux-api`, see its [installation instructions](https://wiki.termux.com/wiki/Termux:API).